 By: Dr. Gregory S. Neal

-We have a similar situation in the Old Testament, only more-so.
-The Old Testament of the King James Version was highly dependent upon the Greek translation of the Hebrew Scriptures, commonly known as the "Septuagint," the oldest copy of which dated to the mid 1000s AD.
-The King James translators used the Septuagint and the Latin Vulgate's Old Testament (which dated from about the 4th century AD), along with earlier translations of the Bible into English and a very late edition of the Old Testament in Hebrew to produce their translation.
-As such, the King James Version is not even dependent, for the most part, upon the original-language editions of the Hebrew Bible but, rather, upon Greek and Latin versions!
+We have a similar situation in the Old Testament.
+The Old Testament of the King James Version was highly dependent upon the Greek translation of the Hebrew Scriptures, commonly known as the "Septuagint," the oldest extant copy of which dated to the mid 1000s AD.
+The King James translators used the Septuagint and the Latin Vulgate's Old Testament (which dated from about the 5th century AD), along with earlier translations of the Bible into English and a very late edition of the Old Testament in Hebrew to produce their translation.
+As such, for the most part the King James Version is not even dependent upon the original-language editions of the Hebrew Bible but, rather, upon Greek and Latin versions!

-The NIV, RSV, and NRSV are all dependent upon the most ancient Hebrew-language copies of the Old Testament available.
-In the case of the NRSV, this means that 3rd and 4th century BC Hebrew Manuscripts, mostly from the Dead-Sea Scrolls collection, were used.
+The NIV, RSV, and NRSV (as well as other modern translations) are all dependent upon the most ancient Hebrew-language copies of the Old Testament available to us today.
+In the case of the NRSV, this means that 3rd and 4th century BC Hebrew manuscripts, mostly from the Dead-Sea Scrolls collection, were used.
 Yes, that is right ... copies that were old when Christ was born!

 An excellent, though sometimes disturbing, example of this kind of problem can be found in Isaiah 7:14.
 In the King James, it reads:

 "Therefore the Lord himself shall give you a sign; Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel."

 "Therefore the Lord himself will give you a sign.
 Look, the young woman is with child and shall bear a son, and shall name him Immanuel."